State Dept. bars 16 people for roles in Khashoggi killing

-WASHINGTON — The U.S. State Department is publicly designating 16 people for their roles in the killing of writer Jamal Khashoggi in the Saudi Consulate in Istanbul in October.
+WASHINGTON — The U.S. State Department on Monday publicly designated 16 people for their roles in the killing of writer Jamal Khashoggi in the Saudi Consulate in Istanbul in October.

 Such designation makes those individuals and immediate family members ineligible for entry into the United States.